RocketshipGames/xwing-csv/README.md

   tournament use---the U-Wing and TIE Striker came out almost exactly two months ago with the release of *Rogue One*, but the Upsilon-Class Shuttle, Quadjumper, and Sabine's TIE Fighter just hit stores two weeks ago.
-This capture is based on 1556 tournaments reporting results, comprising 21,529 squadron lists and 67,107 pilot instances.
+This capture is includes 1556 tournaments reporting results, comprising 21,529 squadron lists and 67,107 pilot instances.
 The "Recent" data is from the past four months, comprising 256 tournaments, 3,869 lists, and 10,973 pilot instances.